QEF/postqe/doc/tutorial.rst

 Tutorial
 *********

 This is a simple tutorial demonstrating the main functionalities of :py:mod:`postqe`.
 The examples below show how to use the package to perform the most common tasks.
-The code examples can be found in the directory *examples* of the package and can be run either as interactive sessions in your Python intepreter or as scripts.
+The code examples can be found in the directory *examples* of the package and can be run either as interactive sessions in your Python interpreter or as scripts.
 The tutorial is based on the following examples:

 +---------------+------------------------------------------------------------------------------------------------------------------------------------------+